My Post-Grad School Training in China, By Cynthia M. Cano

 Let’s begin with a brief introduction about myself, I am a recent graduate from Phoenix Institute of Herbal Medicine and Acupuncture (PIHMA) in Phoenix, Arizona.
 Before seeking a Master of Science in Oriental Medicine (MSOM), I graduated with a Bachelor of Science in Kinesiology with a concentration in Health Science from California State University San Marcos (CSUSM).
-During my academic career at PIHMA, I studied and gained a deeper knowledge in acupuncture, Chinese herbology, cupping, and other TCM modalities.
-Based on my personal experiences, utilizing Chinese herbal formulas in conjunction with acupuncture can help people achieve optimum health by either reducing stress, regulating sleep, improving digestion and overall mind-body health.
+During my academic career at PIHMA, I gained a deeper appreciation and enthusiasm for Chinese herbal medicine and acupuncture.
+My clinical supervisors encouraged me to be bold, and my wise instructors shared their knowledge on how to become a better practitioner and healer.

 In November 2017, I became part of the TCMzone team, a company that plays a crucial role in the herbal industry serving integrative healthcare practitioners and TCM students, like myself.
 I feel extremely honored to have worked alongside Dr. Dan “Jipu” Wen (TCMzone founder and president), Jennifer Knapp (Vice-President) and the entire team at TCMzone, LLC.